decentralized-identity/interoperability/agenda.md

 WACIPex interop discussion
 ### Agenda - 8 Dec - EU time
 ### Agenda - 1 Dec - US time
-DIDCom interop discussion.

  -->

+### Agenda - 15 Dec - US time

+### Agenda - 8 Dec - EU time

+### Agenda - 1 Dec - US time

 ### Agenda - 24 Nov - EU time
+* We want to be able to be nimble but still showcase that this group provides value.
+The success criterias are great!
+* Review "charter" and make it lean to reflect a more agile form.
+In the sense that we cannot predefine what we are doing now.
+Because the ecosystem is everchanging and new players come in.
-Showcase current action points and direction to go and get some discussions and thumbs up.
+* Showcase current action points and direction to go and get some discussions and thumbs up.

 ### Agenda - 17 Nov - US time
 EU meeting recap and action points from the outcom of that meeting